Saturday, March 23, 2024

 Here too he an utter failure, attempting to follow a person of interest by running from street sign to tree as if to make himself invisible—a bit like the bumbling Inspector Clouseau of the Blake Edwards series—but in the process only drawing attention to himself, and leading the woman he is pursing to report him to the police.

+Soon after, he is shuffled off to a job as a “periscope,” pretending to be a stock boy for a shoe shop owner trying to discover, hilariously, why no one seems to like him.
 If Antoine’s sex life, particularly when it comes to “kisses,” is still a stolen one, with quick grabs and sexual lunges, working “undercover,” so to speak, is the best metaphor Truffaut might have chosen, since its subject concerns, basically, tracking down others who live “life on the run,” or, at least, on the sneak.
 Antoine’s entire life has, so to speak, been undercover, a life without deep emotional commitment or spiritual fulfillment.
 And, accordingly, particularly when he falls in love with his client’ wife, Fabienne Tabard (Delphine Seyrig)—who after discovering his feelings, readily reciprocates—it hardly surprises us that he himself, once again, becomes the subject of the detective’s pursuit, leading, once more, to his dismissal.

 Now working as a TV repairman, Antoine, we suspect, is no more suited to this job than he was to his others; but this time, he has finally won the love of Christine, in part because he has moved away for her and even admitted that he no longer “admires her.”
 With her parents away on a trip, Christine expertly removes an element of her TV set and calls the repair shop.
 When Antoine shows up for fix it, she finally lures him into her bed, and their relationship finally jells.
-She clearly has preferred all along to the pursuer instead of the pursued.
+She clearly has preferred all along to be the pursuer instead of the pursued

 Yet even now that things seem to be improving for the comic loser of Truffaut’s creation, the director hints of a future that may repeat the past.
 Throughout the film we have been shown that Christine herself is being trailed by a man who behaves just like the other detectives, and we wonder who might be following her and why.
 As the young couple sit upon a park bench, both finally slowing down to a moment of stasis, the strange man approaches her to declare his eternal love and begs her to marry him.
 Discomforted by the odd confession, Christine rises, suggesting that the man must be crazy, a statement with which Antoine, somewhat uncomfortably, agrees.
 He has, of course, been behaving very much like the love-starved man, finding his significance only in the lives of others.
 He too has been “crazy,” as loveable as he may be.
 Will Christine be able to endure his personal madness’s.
 The answer lies in the next of the Doinel movies, Bread and Board; but we already suspect that she is not as amazed at the “wonderfulness” of people, as a character’s mother, earlier in the film, has been reported to have declared on her death bed.